ArnavGautamGit/ArnavGautamGit/README.md

 - 👋 Hi, I’m @ArnavGautamGit
-- 👀 I’m interested in Web, Game & App Development
+- 👀 I’m interested in Game Development and Python Programming
 - 🌱 I’m currently learning Python.
-I already know HTML, basic CSS, negligible JS (will be learning that too).
-I am currrently working on my website for my podcast.
+I already know HTML, basic CSS, and negligible JS (I will be learning that too).
+I am currently working on my website for my podcast.
-- 💞️ I’m looking to collaborate on Web & App Development
+- 💞️ I’m looking to collaborate on learning new technologies
 - 📫 How to reach me: Email/GitHub
 email: arnavgautam2003@gmail.com